sagemath/sagewiki_to_gh-2022-10-10/days50.md

 [[attachment:Groupphoto.jpg]]

+== Tickets to review ==
+ * Adriana and Ursula's group have a patch up on trac.
+It's ticket #14880 if anyone would like to review it.

 == Important Coding Lessons ==

  * Sage is object-oriented.
 If you're creating a patch that adds a function, your function probably needs to be associated with an object.